macbre/pelican-planet/README.md

 *   `summary`: The summary text of the article;

+*   `feed_name`: The name of the feed from which the article originated, as defined in the Pelican config file;

 ## Optional configuration

 You can have more control on the generated page, by setting a few more options